HurricanKai/BlitSerialize/README.md

 # BlitSerialize

-A Libary to Quickly Layout, Read & Write your Objects
+A libary to quickly layout, read & write your objects